gentlemanghost2/gentlemanghost2/README.md

 - 👋 Hi, I’m @gentlemanghost2
-- 👀 I’m interested in lua and love 2d
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning lua
+- 🌱 I’m currently learning python, html and css
-- 💞️ I’m looking to collaborate on roblox
+- 💞️ I’m looking to collaborate on not really anywhere rn
-- 📫 How to reach me discord at Gentlemanghost#2326
+- 📫 How to reach me discord at _gentlemanghost

 <!---
 gentlemanghost2/gentlemanghost2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.